mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Lorry from the works being carried out has caused a number of slabs to break and are VERY uneven and unstable, 19th May :- [7591480](https://www.fixmystreet.com/report/7591480)
 - Numerous potholes all along this road, 19th May :- [7591426](https://www.fixmystreet.com/report/7591426)
 - Developers Signage, 19th May :- [7590600](https://www.fixmystreet.com/report/7590600)
 - The drain is blocked problem, 19th May :- [7590638](https://www.fixmystreet.com/report/7590638)